 You won’t be able to help it after all this

 the field.
 You are clever enough, with your

 slow gaze that might break into a thousand rapid

 directions of flight.
-You are strong enough to
+You are lasting enough to

-by the staying.
-You’ll not relish being bruised as if
+crushed by the staying.
+You’ll not relish being bruised

-you were real, as if you were every other
+as if you existed, as if you were every other

 living thing.
 Like the fish that he’ll tear from the